KTMT (AM)

 KTMT (580 kHz) is an AM radio station broadcasting a sports format.
-Licensed to Ashland, Oregon, US, the station serves the greater Medford-Ashland area.
+Licensed to Ashland, Oregon, the station serves the greater Medford–Ashland area.
 The station, originally established in 1946, is currently owned by Stephens Media Group, through licensee SMG-Medford, LLC.

 History

 The station was launched in 1946 as KWIN on a frequency of 1400 kHz, broadcasting with 250 watts of power.
 In 1962, the station shifted to the 580 kHz frequency and upgraded to 1,000 watts of broadcast power.
 In 1972, the station changed its callsign to KCMX.
 On January 1, 1999, the station changed its call sign to KTMT.
 On January 31, 2008, the station changed its call sign to KGAY, and had a Regional Mexican format.
 On August 19, 2010, the station changed its call sign back to KTMT.
 On October 4, 2010 KTMT changed their format back to sports and is the home of CBS Sports Radio for the area.